Stay-Lifted/Wordle-Tas-Tool/readme.md

 ## Terminal application for solving Wordle puzzles

 Wordle Tas Tool (WTT) is a Python script that iterates over SCOWL95 to solve Wordle puzzles.
-Once the user inputs their guess and Wordles reaction, WTT will remove invalid words and suggest the user's next move using English word usage data.
+Once the user inputs their guess and Wordle's reaction, WTT will remove invalid words and suggest the user's next move using English word usage data.

 This code was designed to be versatile and work in more contexts than standard Wordle